-Windows 10 is one of the easiest systems to update.
-Windows Update, which is found in the System and Security area of the control panel, cannot be turned off.
-It will automatically install Windows updates and updates to some apps.
-If you want to be sure your software is up-to-date you can also manually check for updates by clicking the Windows icon, selecting Control Panel, then selecting System and Security, then Windows Update.
+Windows 10 will automatically install Windows & app updates.
+To make sure your software is up-to-date, first click the Windows icon, select Control Panel, then select System and Security, then Windows Update.
 Click Check for updates to manually check for additional updates.

 For earlier Windows versions, the same process is possible, but check to make sure you haven’t turned off Windows Update.
 If you get messages prompting you to install important updates, install them.

 Be sure to reboot when prompted; rebooting is an important part of the installation process.
 If you wait to reboot, the queue of items can be very long and rebooting will take longer.
 Some updates can be installed only after other updates, so if it’s been a very long time since you rebooted the updates can get stalled looking for other updates.